osamairfan9/CTF-Write-Ups/Procom25 CTF /Forensics/The Hawk’s Last Cry/readme.md

 4. There you'll find a suspicious jpg file.
    ![image](https://github.com/user-attachments/assets/a1140616-6958-4b30-968b-4e8253319744)

-5. Sometimes, HTTP headers or unwanted data get mixed with the image bytes.Export Objects may not strip these correctly, leading to broken images.
+5. Sometimes, HTTP headers or unwanted data get mixed with the image bytes.
+Export Objects may not strip these correctly, leading to broken images.

 6. Therefore, In the Follow TCP Stream window:
     Set the display format to Raw.
     Save As → image.jpg.

+   The image will initially not open as it is broken.
    ![image](https://github.com/user-attachments/assets/22f2ea82-a6d7-4794-a6ea-c6453f8a0876)

-7. Open image.raw in a hex editor and look for the jpg headers I am using an online hexeditor:
+8. Open image.raw in a hex editor and look for the jpg headers I am using an online hexeditor:
    ![image](https://github.com/user-attachments/assets/4254cccf-5f8f-4d43-9086-9ba8a4ccceef)

-8. Apply filter for the jpg marker **(FFD8)**
+9. Apply filter for the jpg marker **(FFD8)**
    ![image](https://github.com/user-attachments/assets/087deb62-c1f6-49c3-beda-33964eaa4028)

-   Manually trim everything before FFD8 and after FFD9 (jpg markers) and save itor copy everything from FFD8 to FFD9 and save it as Band of Hawks.jpg.
+   Manually trim everything before FFD8 and after FFD9 (jpg markers) and save it or copy everything from FFD8 to FFD9 and save it as Band of Hawks.jpg.

     Start of Image (SOI): FFD8

     End of Image (EOI): FFD9

 12. Open Band of Hawks.jpg and look closely for any visible text on the image.